 While the FAFSA, or Free Application for Federal Student Aid, helps you secure valuable federal and state support to pay for school, close to 400 private schools and scholarship programs require both the FAFSA and the College Scholarship Service (CSS) PROFILE form.
-While many questions are the same on both forms, the CSS PROFILE requires more detailed information and weights assets and income differently than the FAFSA.
-This allows financial aid counselors at the institutions that use the CSS PROFILE greater freedom to grant aid based on a student's particular circumstances.
+While many questions are the same on both forms, the CSS PROFILE requires more detailed information and weighs your assets and income differently than the FAFSA.
+This allows financial aid counselors at institutions that use the CSS PROFILE greater freedom to grant aid based on a student's particular circumstances.

 The purpose of the CSS PROFILE

 The CSS PROFILE is distributed by the College Board, the organization that administers the SAT and Advanced Placement Program.
-The CSS PROFILE is used by private colleges and universities to determine your eligibility for their non-government financial aid, such as grants, loans, and scholarships.
+The CSS PROFILE is used by private colleges and universities to determine your eligibility for non-government financial aid, such as grants, loans, and scholarships.
 The College Board lists all schools and scholarship programs that require the CSS PROFILE.

 Similarities between the FAFSA and CSS PROFILE

 In considering the CSS PROFILE vs. FAFSA, there are a few similarities.
 Both are online applications that can be filed as early as Oct.
-1. On both the FAFSA and CSS PROFILE, you must list the school or schools you are interested in applying to.
+1. On both the FAFSA and CSS PROFILE, you must list the school or schools you're interested in applying to.
 Both forms ask for financial information and use that information to determine need for financial aid.